 One gentle spring afternoon I had the sad task of going through the office belongs of one of my mentors in emergency medicine.
 Amongst his things, tucked away neatly in a drawer was an old letter (sent to him by what I can only assume was his mentor) although in the many years I knew my friend he never mentioned this person.

 I opened the slightly damaged envelope and began reading.
 Though the edges of the paper had yellowed and the ink faded with time, the words rang out as bright and clear as if they had been written yesterday.
 Within the words I could hear the voice of my mentor, and realized that the echoes of the past live on in us today, by the special way we pay it forward to the next generation of clinicians.

-My airway training was uneven.
-Sometimes I got it right; sometimes I had to learn things the hard way.
-Looking back I wish I had been given this advice early on in my training.
-So before you pick up a laryngoscope read this letter sent to me by my mentor.
-I promise you will thank me later.
+Reading this, I recalled that my airway training was often uneven.
+Even with some great teachers, sometimes I got it right; sometimes I had to learn things the hard way.
+Looking back I wish I had paid more attention to the advice given in this heartfelt letter earlier on in my training.

 - Jonathan St George MD